l00k/devphase/README.md

         },
         sudoAccount: 'alice',
         ss58Prefix: 30,
-        clusterId: undefined, // if specified it will be used as default cluster for deployments },
+        clusterId: undefined, // if specified - it will be used as default cluster for deployments
+        customEnvSetup: undefined, // if specified - it will use custom environment setup procedure },
     /**
      * Custom mocha configuration